Lineblocs/helm-chart/README.md

 ## Description

 This project provides a Helm chart for deploying Lineblocs services onto a Kubernetes cluster.
 Helm is a package manager for Kubernetes that makes it easy to define, install, and manage applications as Helm charts.
+Charts in this repository are represented as parent and child charts to maximize re-usability and minimize duplicates.
+You can find a simple diagram showing interactions between the charts at the end of the file.

+You will find two main charts : `web` and `voip`.
+Alongside, you will find standalone charts like `rtpproxy` and other folders with useful contents like `database`, `secrets` or `libs`.

 ## Table of Contents